waggle-sensor/waggle-upload-sync/README.md

 `systmed` timer service to `rsync` the contents of the node's upload data upload folder (i.e. `/media/plugin-data/uploads`) to an external drive.

-> *Note*: After installation, the service will fail until the `/etc/waggle/upload-sync.env` file is updated to valid a proper `SYNC_DRIVE` path.
+## Installation and Post-Install Configuration

+After installing the Debian package the service will automatically run and fail as the default sync device is `/dev/dummy`.
+To enable the service to sync to the desired external media the following steps need to be taken:

+1. edit the `SYNC_DRIVE` variable in the `/etc/waggle/upload-sync.env` file to the external media (ex. `/dev/sdb2`) path
+2. wait for the service to auto-run or force the service to start via `systemctl start waggle-upload-sync.service`

+>*Note*: you can see the logs for the service via `journalctl -fu waggle-upload-sync`

 ## Customize Execution